alkumaish/userscripts-qidian-adblock/README.md

 Once it detects an ad-wall, it blurs the text a bit while it's loading, and after a few seconds it should return to normal with the full content of the chapter.

 This does not play any ads under the hood; the delay is because Qidian generates a "token" specific to that chapter but it takes a while to become active."

+Tested & Working on Greasemonkey, Violentmonkey, and Tampermonkey.
+Tested & NOT-Working on (Mikan-based) Yuzu & Habit.